williamsmiths/tutor/docs/tutorials/edx-platform.rst

     tutor images build openedx
     tutor local start -d

-What if my edx-platform package is not automatically bind-mounted?
+What if my elearning-edx package is not automatically bind-mounted?
 ------------------------------------------------------------------

 It is quite possible that your package is not automatically recognized and bind-mounted by Tutor.
 Out of the box, Tutor defines a set of regular expressions: if your package name matches this regular expression, it will be automatically bind-mounted.
 But if it does not, you have to tell Tutor about it.